 Simplified and less elegant than the Nest 3rd Generation, but still well-designed and easy to use.
 The interface has much less functionality compared to its pricier counterpart.

 The Nest E has the same compatibility problems as the other Nest thermostat.
 Property owners can choose to either spend money on a completely customized solution or deal with a building full of disconnected smart devices.

 The Nest E requires a hub (not included) or WiFi.

 Beyond Thermostats: Benefits of a Smart Building Operating System

 There’s more to choosing a smart thermostat than just picking a brand and model.
-Equally important is how you plan to connect and control the devices.
-For that, we highly recommend that multifamily properties start with a smart apartment operating system.
+How you connect and control the devices is equally important.
+That’s why we highly recommend that multifamily properties start by choosing a smart apartment operating system.